Revisit our evening of Healing, Humor and HopeLearn More

 Co-sponsored by the Bay Area Jewish Healing Center and Sinai Memorial Chapel

-The topic is: Grief Explorations and Innovations by a New Generation.
-The conference will feature a moderated panel of four young people who have created and explored new and cutting edge modalities for both grief care and grief expression, largely through different online platforms.
-Led by a host of innovative individuals, the field of grief-care is rapidly changing, and we would encourage you to attend if you wish to learn more about this explosion of creativity and generational sea-change taking place in the field of grief support.
+The conference featured a moderated panel of four young people who have created and explored new and cutting edge modalities for both grief care and grief expression, largely through different online platforms.

 Rabindra Hayashi is an anthropologist who researches both digital life and death.
 His research topics include digital thanatology, ludology, and human-computer interaction.
 Rabindra received his Master of Social Science at the University of Chicago and has presented his research at various conferences run by the University of Chicago, Oxford University, and the London School of Economics.
 He currently lives in the Bay Area, where he is pursuing his doctorate in anthropology at the University of California, Berkeley.